 My Peruvian Hot Chocolate is rich and creamy with hints of cinnamon and cloves.
 Traditionally served with a slice of Panettone.
 Funny story included!

 Peruvian Hot Chocolate is the one thing at Christmas that we have never gone without.
 This is a big deal in my family.
 First, we prepare a huge, delicious feast with various dishes.
 We spend the day cooking followed by a nap because Peruvian tradition is celebrating at midnight.
-Around 6 o’clock, the table is set, appetizers are prepared, and then we welcome all family and friends who share the celebration with us.
+Around 6 o’clock, the table is set, appetizers are prepared, and then we welcome all family and friends to share the celebration with us.

 During the preparation of the Peruvian Hot Chocolate, the same routine plays out every year…